Insider Tips for Enjoying Yellowstone in Winter

 Tips:

-• Join like-minded souls on an Old Faithful Snowshoe Tour.
-The three-hour trek maintains an easy pace on mostly flat terrain, and ventures into forested wonderlands and along the Firehole River.
-Or rent a pair of snowshoes at Mammoth Hotel or Old Faithful Snow Lodge and go it on your own or with a ranger-led hike.
+- Join like-minded souls on an Old Faithful Snowshoe Tour.
+The three-hour trek maintains a leisurely pace on mostly flat terrain and ventures into forested wonderlands and along the Firehole River.
+Or rent a pair of snowshoes at the Bear Den Ski Shops in Mammoth Hotel or Old Faithful Snow Lodge and go it on your own.

-• Dress in layers so you can shed outerwear as you warm up.
-Moisture-wicking fabrics such as silk, wool, and some synthetics, are best.
+- Dress in layers so you can shed outerwear as you warm up.
+Moisture-wicking fabrics such as silk, wool, and some synthetics are best (avoid cotton).

-• Gators — waterproof leggings worn over the lower pant legs — prevent snow from getting into your boots.
-You can even rent a pair in the park.
+- Gaiters — waterproof coverings worn over the lower pant legs — prevent snow from getting into your boots.

 With a variety of groomed ski trails for all ability levels, Yellowstone is a paradise for cross-country aficionados.